Maikel Garcia Player Props: Royals vs. Marlins

-On Monday, Maikel Garcia (.417 on-base percentage in past 10 games, 84 points above season-long percentage) and the Kansas City Royals play the Miami Marlins, whose starting pitcher will be Braxton Garrett.
-First pitch is at 6:40 PM ET.
+The Kansas City Royals, including Maikel Garcia and his .516 slugging percentage in past 10 games, including four extra-base hits but no home run), take on starter Jesus Luzardo and the Miami Marlins at LoanDepot park, Tuesday at 6:40 PM ET.

-In his previous game, he hit a home run while going 1-for-3 against the Rockies.
+In his previous game he had a hitless showing (0-for-2 with an RBI) against the Marlins.

 Maikel Garcia Game Info & Props vs. the Marlins